alxdr/ecommerce/README.md

 and also an url to a hosted mongodb instance or your own local one for DB in .env,

-and lastly, get a Stripe account and activate its platform feature to get STRIPE_PUBLIC, STRIPE_SECRET, CLIENT_ID in .env
+and get a Stripe account and activate its platform feature to get STRIPE_PUBLIC, STRIPE_SECRET, CLIENT_ID in .env

+and lastly, configure nodemailer to use your preferred SMTP email service for MAIL_SERVICE, MAIL_USER, MAIL_PASS in .env

 ```
 # .env file should look something like this